 Conclusion

-The spray application of botanicals viz. azadirachtin 0.006 per cent and tobacco decoction 2 per cent were found the most effective for the management of leafhopper, A. biguttula biguttula infesting okra in summer season.
+The spray application of botanicals, viz., azadirachtin 0.006 per cent and tobacco decoction 2 per cent was found to be the most effective for the management of leafhopper, A. biguttula biguttula, infesting okra in the summer season.

 References